-Twelve months after the third treatmentradiographs were taken and demonstrated excellent bone healing around the dental implants, within the augmented sinus and the extraction sockets (Figure 4) (fourth treatment) (note that the long time between the third and the fourth treatment was due to constraints of time on the side of the patient; from a medical point of view the fourth treatment could have been performed already at four months after the third treatment).
+Twelve months after the third treatment, radiographs were taken and demonstrated excellent bone healing around the dental implants, within the augmented sinus, and the extraction sockets (Figure 4) (fourth treatment) (note that the long time between the third and the fourth treatment was due to constraints of time on the side of the patient; from a medical point of view the fourth treatment could have been performed already at 4 mo after the third treatment).
 No radiological signs of inflammation were observed.
 The patient was reappointed again and prepared for uncovering of the implants and implant abutment placement surgery as well as extraction of tooth #18.
 Anesthesia was induced via local infiltration of Ultracain-DS Forte (Sanofi-Aventis).
 Localized mucoperiosteal flaps were raised and the cover screws were removed from the implant access holes.
-The implant access holes were rinsed using 2% chlorhexidine solution and were then covered with ASTRA Tech Implant healing abutments (‘Gingivaformer’) of the following dimensions: regions 16 and 26: 5.5 mm 4.0 mm; regions 12, 14, 15 and 25: 4.5 mm 4.0 mm; and region 22: 3.5 mm 4.0 mm.
+The implant access holes were rinsed using 2% chlorhexidine solution and were then covered with ASTRA Tech Implant healing abutments (‘Gingivaformer’) of the following dimensions: regions 16 and 26: 5.5 mm 4.0 mm; regions 12, 14, 15, and 25: 4.5 mm 4.0 mm; and region 22: 3.5 mm 4.0 mm.

 Prior to closure of the implant access hole, the healing abutment screws were covered with 2% chlorhexidine gel in order to minimize bacterial contamination.
-The healing abutments were placed using a torque of 20 Ncm, according to the manufacturer’s recommendations.
+The healing abutments were placed using a torque of 20 Ncm according to the manufacturer’s recommendations.
 All implants were surrounded with very sufficient three-dimensional bone volume and demonstrated excellent stability (Figure 4).
 No clinical signs of inflammation were observed.
 Tooth # 18 was carefully extracted using a piezosurgery device as described above.
 Following achievement of primary closure around the healing abutments as described for the other treatments, the same postoperative care regimen was administered as described above and the sutures were removed approximately 10 d postoperatively.

-Six weeks after placement of the healing abutments, the definitive prosthetic telescopic bridge (prepared by Dr. Johanna Hevelke, Winsen/ Luhe, Germany) was placed (fifth treatment).
+Six weeks after placement of the healing abutments, the definitive prosthetic telescopic bridge (prepared by Dr. Johanna Hevelke, Winsen/ Luhe, Germany) was placed.

 Histologic processing of the biopsies was performed at the Department of Orthodontics, Center of Dento-Maxillo-Facial Medicine, University of Bonn, Bonn, Germany.
-To this end, the fixed biopsies were decalcified in 4.1% disodium ethylenediaminetetraacetic acid (EDTA) solution at room temperature for about seven days, with changing the EDTA solution every 24 h.
+To this end, the fixed biopsies were decalcified in 4.1% EDTA solution at room temperature for about 7 d, changing the EDTA solution every 24 h.
 Then, the biopsies were hydrated, followed by rehydration in an ascending series of ethanol.
 Afterwards they were embedded in paraffin and cut into 3 µm thick serial longitudinal sections.
 The sections were mounted on Superfrost Plus slides (Gerhard Menzel, Braunschweig, Germany).
-Sections representing positions within the biopsies near the longitudinal axis were stained with haematoxylin and eosin stain, or were processed with immunohistochemistry.
+Sections representing positions within the biopsies near the longitudinal axis were stained with hematoxylin and eosin stain, or were processed by immunohistochemistry.
 Finally, all sections were coverslipped with DePeX (Serva, Heidelberg, Germany).